formosa-crypto/formosa-mldsa/src/libjade/dilithium5/README.md

-To compile the jasmin library (libdilithium5_jasmin_risc-v / libdilithium5_jasmin_arm-m4), from the dilithium5 library:
+To compile the jasmin library (libdilithium5_jasmin_risc-v / libdilithium5_jasmin_arm-m4), from the dilithium5 folder:

 ``` shell
 make arch=risc-v